 Most graphic designers love to mix things up here and there to seek inspiration and ideas.
 Some would love to venture out to find new venues, such as coffee shops, co-working spaces, etc. for some fresh air.
 But sometimes you’ll be frustrated by the lack of power outlets outside the workplace.
 A lightweight and long-lasting laptop is what you need to solve this problem.
 With a good battery, you can enjoy the freedom and get things done on-the-go.

 It is advisable to find a laptop that lasts about 10-14 hours of continuous use.
 That number is enough for you to last a long working day.
-If that sounds right to you, check out Microsoft Surface Book 3 with up to 15.5 hours of battery life in a single charge.

 1. Can I use gaming laptops for graphic design tasks?